dciancu/unifi-protect-unvr-docker-arm64/README.md

 RTSP streams from Protect are available under camera settings > Advanced.
 Remove `?enableSrtp` from the end and change to rtsp (port 7447) `rtsp://host-ip:7447/camera-id`.

-## Building

-Use the `build.sh` script.
-This will download and extract the firmware packages from the latest version available for the `UNVR` from the official UniFi download source (https://fw-update.ubnt.com), inside a docker container.
-You can provide a custom `FW_URL` environment variable to download the firmware binary from a custom link.
-Set `DOCKER_IMAGE` environment variable to use a custom image tag.
-Set `FW_UNSTABLE` when building firmware to download the latest version, skipping the stable flag.
-Set `ALL_DEBS` when building firmware to extract and save all packages.

 ## Acknowledgements

 This project has been greatly inspired from below projects.